-Evolving our Revenue Portfolio - To evolve our revenue portfolio, we intend to continue to focus on: (i) realigning our portfolio towards more diversified revenue, (ii) driving sustainable profitable revenue growth, (iii) growing our ATS segment revenue organically by an average of 10% per year over the long term, (iv) supplementing our organic growth with disciplined and targeted acquisitions intended to expand capabilities, and (v) optimizing and reshaping our portfolio to drive more consistent returns and profitability.
+Evolving our Revenue Portfolio - To evolve our revenue portfolio, we intend to continue to focus on: (i) pursuing more diversified revenue, including growing our HPS business, (ii) driving sustainable, profitable revenue growth, (iii) growing our ATS segment revenue organically by an average of 10% per year over the long term, (iv) supplementing our organic growth with disciplined and targeted acquisitions intended to expand capabilities, and (v) optimizing our portfolio to drive more consistent returns and profitability.

-Margins - With respect to margins, we intend to focus on: (i) achieving non-IFRS operating margin in the target range of 3.75% to 4.5%; (ii) achieving ATS segment margin† in the target range of 5.0% to 6.0%; and (iii) maintaining CCS segment margin† in the target range of 2.0% to 3.0%.
-In order to achieve our non-IFRS operating margin and ATS segment margin goals: (i) the current demand environment in the Capital Equipment business must return to levels prior to the recent downturn (which we currently expect by the end of 2021), and (ii) we must continue to successfully execute the ramping of new ATS segment programs.
-Because we cannot control market conditions, however, including the duration or impact of COVID-19 on our business, the timeline to achieve these goals, as well as our long-term ATS segment revenue growth rate objective, cannot be assured.
-To maintain our CCS segment margin in our 2.0% to 3.0% target range, we must (i) continue to achieve cost productivity improvements; (ii) secure additional, and execute on recently-acquired, business for our former Cisco factory, and (iii) continue to expand our portfolio in higher margin offerings (including HPS).
+Margins - With respect to margins, we intend to focus on: (i) maintaining non-IFRS operating margin in the target range of 3.75% to 4.5%; (ii) achieving ATS segment margin† in the target range of 5.0% to 6.0% (we are currently on track to enter this range by the end of 2021); and (iii) maintaining CCS segment margin† in the target range of 2.0% to 3.0%.

+In order to maintain our non-IFRS operating margin and achieve our ATS segment margin goals, we intend to continue to successfully execute the ramping of new programs in all ATS businesses to organically grow our revenue.
+However, the duration and impact of supply constraints, the COVID-19 pandemic, fluctuations in the Capital Equipment demand environment, and other industry market conditions are not within our control, and may therefore impact the timeline to achieve or our ability to maintain these goals.
+For these same reasons, our long-term ATS segment revenue growth rate objective cannot be assured.
 See "Recent Developments" above.

+To maintain or exceed our CCS segment margin in the target range of 2.0% to 3.0%, we intend to (i) successfully execute the ramping of new business at our former Cisco factory, and (ii) continue to expand our portfolio in higher margin offerings (including HPS).
+See "Recent Developments" above.

-Balanced Approach to Capital Allocation - In terms of capital allocation, we are focused on: (i) returning approximately 50% of non-IFRS free cash flow to shareholders annually, on average and when permitted, over the long term, (ii) generally investing 1.5% to 2.0% of annual revenue in capital expenditures to support our organic growth, and (iii) identifying strategic acquisitions as part of a disciplined capital allocation framework.
-We are also focused on maintaining a strong balance sheet, as well as lowering outstanding borrowings.
+Balanced Approach to Capital Allocation - We are focused on maintaining a strong balance sheet, generating non-IFRS free cash flow and balancing our debt and capital levels, while maintaining optimal financial flexibility.
+In terms of capital allocation, our goal is to: (i) return approximately 50% of non-IFRS free cash flow to shareholders annually, on average and when permitted, over the long term, (ii) generally invest 1.5% to 2.0% of annual revenue in capital expenditures to support our organic growth, and (iii) pursue potential strategic acquisitions as part of a disciplined capital allocation framework.